Growing Chives For Mild Oniony Goodness

 Q: How long does it take for chives to grow?

-A: It can take anywhere from 30-60 days for chives to fully grow, mature, and become ready for harvest.
+A: Chives can take anywhere from 30-60 days to fully grow, mature, and become ready for harvest.

 Q: Should I let chives flower?

 A: You can if you’d like.
 It won’t reduce the plant’s ability to make new leaves.
 However, if you want to avoid self-sowing of chive seeds, remove the flowers as they start to fade.